Myelodysplastic syndrome: Iron levels

 Iron overload may develop in MDS as a result of repeated RBC transfusions, which are a major part of the supportive care for anemic MDS patients.
 Although the specific therapies patients receive may obviate the need for RBC transfusion, many MDS patients may not respond to these treatments, and thus may develop secondary hemochromatosis due to iron overload from repeated transfusions.

 Patients with chronic iron overload can have iron deposits in their liver, heart, and endocrine glands.

 For patients requiring many transfusions, serum ferritin levels, the number of transfusions received, and associated organ dysfunction (heart, liver, and pancreas) should be monitored to determine iron levels.
 The goal is to maintain ferritin levels to < 1000 µg/L. Currently, two iron chelators are available in the US, deferoxamine for intravenous use and deferasirox for oral use.
-A third chelating agent is available, deferiprone, but it has limited utility in MDS patients because of a major side effect of neutropenia.
+A third chelating agent is available, deferiprone, but it has limited utility in MDS patients due to a major side effect: neutropenia.

 Reversal of some of the consequences of iron overload in MDS by iron chelation therapy has been shown.
 Iron overload not only leads to organ damage but also induces genomic instability and modifies the hematopoietic niche, favoring progression to acute leukemia.
 Chelation therapy should be considered to decrease iron overload in selected MDS patients.
 Although deferasirox is generally well tolerated (other than episodes of gastrointestinal distress and kidney dysfunction), it is associated with a rare risk of kidney failure or liver failure.
 Due to these risks, close monitoring is required.

 Prognosis

 The outlook in MDS is variable, with about 30% of patients progressing to refractory AML.
-Low-risk MDS (which is associated with favorable genetic variants, decreased myeloblastic cells [less than 5% blasts], less severe anemia, thrombocytopenia, or neutropenia or lower International Prognostic Scoring System scores) is associated with a life expectancy of 3–10 years.
-Whereas high-risk MDS is associated with a life expectancy of less than 3 years.
+Low-risk MDS, which is associated with favorable genetic variants, decreased myeloblastic cells [less than 5% blasts], less severe anemia, thrombocytopenia, or neutropenia or lower International Prognostic Scoring System scores, is associated with a life expectancy of 3–10 years.
+By contrast, high-risk MDS is associated with a life expectancy of less than 3 years.

 Stem-cell transplantation offers a possible cure, with survival rates of 50% at 3 years, although older patients do poorly.